andrefaraujo/videosearch/README.md

 - Keyframe extraction from videos
 - Shot boundary detector for videos
 - SIFT descriptor extraction per frame
-- Global descriptor (Binarized Fisher vectors) extraction per frame, shot or scene (IN PROGRESS: to be concluded by Oct 4)
+- Global descriptor (Binarized Fisher vectors) extraction per frame, shot or scene
-- Retrieval in image or video databases using image queries (IN PROGRESS: to be concluded by Oct 4)
+- Retrieval in image or video databases using image queries
-- Scoring a retrieval system that uses the Stanford I2V dataset
+- Scoring a retrieval system based on Average Precision and Precision at 1
-- Reproducing main results from the papers mentioned below (IN PROGRESS: to be concluded by Oct 4)
+- Reproducing main results from the papers mentioned below (IN PROGRESS: to be concluded by Oct 18)

 TODO(andrefaraujo): mention that this repo can also be useful if just doing query-by-image image retrieval

-For any questions, please get in touch through github or using the contact information mentioned above.
+For any questions or issues, please get in touch through github or using the contact information mentioned above.

 ## Quick start

+Here we illustrate the usage of this repository's code by running through a simple example containing 4 database video clips and two image queries.
+This also serves as a way to make sure your code is working properly.

 Clone repository (where "mypath" is the path you'll download the repository):